-“Acting is the creation of empathy.
+Acting is the creation of empathy.
 It is my mission to expand the audiences awareness of humanity through my work.
-I achieve this by seeing the life in characters, liberating their suffering and telling stories from a place of authenticity.
+I achieve this by seeing the life of a character, liberating their suffering and telling stories from a first person experience.
 The more honest I am, the more relatable and compelling the story will be.
 Finding out why and exploring new ways to walk in another’s shoes is true freedom.
-It is my goal to transcend the audience and help them accept humanity a little bit more through my work. ”
+It is my goal to transcend the audience and help them accept humanity a little bit more through my work.

 ~ Catherine Black

 Catherine Black AKA Cat Black (she/they) is a Canadian-American director-writer, actor, visual artist and acting teacher in Los Angeles and Toronto.
 She is a proud member of SAG-AFTRA, AEA, ACTRA, CAEA and the Alliance of Women Directors.
 Catherine grew up training for the Olympics as a gymnast, gaining discipline and a command of space.
-One of Catherine’s first roles as an actor was playing Vanden in American Psycho, directed by Mary Haron where she first realized she wanted to direct one day.
+One of Catherine’s first roles as an actor was playing Vanden in American Psycho, directed by Mary Haron, where she first realized she wanted to direct one day.

 View Catherine Black’s complete filmography on imdb